 Similarly, near the power meter in your house or apartment there is a 6-foot (2-meter) long copper rod driven into the ground.
 The ground plugs and all the neutral plugs of every outlet in your house connect to this rod.
 Our article How Power Grids Work also talks about this.

-Explore the links on the next page to learn even more about electricity and its role in technology and the natural world.
+Explore the links below to learn even more about electricity and its role in technology and the natural world.

 - How Atoms Work

 - How Circuit Breakers Work